Upper Rhine: Integrated Rhine Programme (IRP)

 The effectiveness of the flood protection measures was verified using a computer model.
 The State Institute for the Environment, Nature Protection and Measurements in Baden-Württemberg carried out forecast calculations with the help of a mathematical "synoptic flood progression model".
 The analysis of the calculations and the evaluation of the results were made on the basis of the requirements and methods set by the international Flood Study Commission for the Rhine.
-The implementation of the proposed flood control measures on the Upper Rhine can prevent the occurrence of a 200-year-flood between Iffezheim and Bingen, with an overall economic loss estimated at around 6.2 billion euros.
+The implementation of the proposed flood control measures on the Upper Rhine can prevent the occurrence of a 200-year-flood between Iffezheim and Bingen, with an overall economic loss estimated at 6.2 billion euros.

 Conservation

 The floodplains between Mainz and Bingen are important for nature conservation.
 In this section, the so-called Island Rhine, there are many nature reserves and bird sanctuaries.